phoeb-exe/smart-split-bill/README.md

 # Split Bill Application

-This repository contains AI-based application for splitting-bill, written on python (streamlit) and can be run on your local computer.
+This project compares two models for extracting structured data from receipt images: Donut and DocTR.

 Courtesy of: https://github.com/MukhlasAdib